ArtursGailis1995/esp8266-fastled-webserver/README.md

 With ESP8266FS installed, upload the WEB App using `ESP8266 Sketch Data Upload` command in the Arduino `Tools` menu.

 Remember to enter your Wi-Fi network SSID and password in the `Secrets.h` file, and upload the sketch using the `Upload` button.
-THe contents of the file `Secrets.h` must be like this:
+The contents of the file `Secrets.h` must be like this:

     // AP mode password
     const char WiFiAPPSK[] = "your-password"; //Can leave as is